 Previous VW Nationals

 Here is an archive of reports of previous VW Nationals, taken from the pages of our club magazine Zeitschrift.
-The first VW Nationals was held in 1988 (as part of the Australian bicentennial).
-The most recent Nationals report here is from 2006, the last year we produced our magazine on a photocopier.
+The first VW Nationals was held way back in 1988 (as part of the Australian Bicentennial).
+The early VW Nationals reports below go from 1988 to 2002, the last year we produced our (non-digital) magazine on a photocopier.

-Just click below on the year you are interested in.
+Just click below on the year you are interested in and read about what happened.
 Each year’s report also includes the unique VW Nationals artwork for that year – these are much copied and have become collectors’ items.
 Just click on the pictures to enlarge.
+As well, each year includes a Results Sheet - click on the link to download a PDF of the show results.
+This will tell you what categories were run that year, and who won what trophy.

 By Natalie Driscoll